-Policy C-PS-3i: Tentative and final subdivision maps and approved site plans shall show areas subject to flooding as designated on the Flood Rate Maps adopted by the FEMA except where more detailed parcel-specific and site-specific analyses of flood elevations and flood hazard zones based on scaled interpretations of the Flood Rate Maps are available (GP2020)
+Policy C-PS-3i: Tentative and final subdivision maps and approved site plans shall show areas subject to flooding as designated on the Flood Rate Maps adopted by the FEMA.
+(GP2020)

 Policy C-PS-3j: Evaluate potential flood and inundation hazards for development projects relative to potential repetitive property loss, and incorporate mitigation measures to reduce the potential for human injury and property damage to a level of less than significant.
 Evaluate impacts from sea level rise, and storm inundation events.
 Consider unique coastal characteristics, infrastructure, and adaptive capacity in project design.
 (GP2020 REVISED)